 - A Banner Sign is permitted where complying with the following criteria: - a.
-Does not exceed a maximum sign face area - of 2.5m - b.
-Where a flag on a flagpole: Does not exceed a maximum height of 9m; Is set a minimum of 2.4m from ground level; and - Is limited to 1 flag per 10m of street front - boundary. - boundary.
-Building / Structure Façade Sign is permitted where complying with the following criteria: a.
-The sign is painted on, attached to or otherwise incorporated into a wall of a building / strucure does not project above the wall of the building / attacher. - The sign is painted on, attached to or otherwise incorporated into a window of a building is limit to a window on the ground floor of the building.
-The sign is painted on, attached to or otherwise incorporated into the fascia of a building: b. - C. - incorporated into the fascia of a building: Does not prejudice above or below the fascia of the building; Has a maximum height of 30% of the height of the building / structure; and Has a maximum that face of 25% of the building façade.
-Directional Sign is permitted where complying with the following criteria: Has a maximum height of 1 2m above cround
+Does not exceed a maximum sign face area of 2.5m2 - b.
+Where a flag on a flagpole:Does not exceed a maximum height of 9m; - Is set a minimum of 2.4m from ground level; - and - Is limited to 1 flag per 10m of street front boundary. - Building / Structure Façade Sign is permitted - where complying with the following criteria: - a.
+The sign is painted on, attached to or otherwise incorporated into a wall of a building / strucure does not project above the wall of the building / structure; b. - The sign is painted on, attached to or otherwise incorporated into a window of a building is limited to a window on the ground floor of the building; The sign is painted on, attached to or otherwise - C. incorporated into the fascia of a building:Does not prejudice above or below the fascia - of the building; Has a maximum height of 30% of the height of - the building / structure; and Has a maximum total face of 25% of the - building façade. - Directional Sign is permitted where complying with the following criteria

 - a.
-Has a maximum height of 1.2m above ground level; and b.
-Has a maximum total face area of 1m2.
-Free Standing Sign is permitted where complying with the following Criteria: - following Criteria: Has a maximum height of 8m; Has a maximum width of 6m per advertising face; Being a pole, pylon or billboard sign or v sign, has a minimum clearance above ground level of 2.4m where pedestrian access is to occur under the Free Standing Sign; For billboard and v signs, avoids visual clutter by adhering to the following: No more than 2 billboard or v signs are erected per 100m climations to the site. - No more than 2 billboard or v signs are erected per 100m of road frontage to the site; A separation of at least 60m from another billboard or v sign on the same road frontage, or 200m if either sign has an electronic component; and Does not include bunting.
-Sales Office Sign is permitted where complying with the following criteria: a.
-Is located on premises lawfully operating as a Sales Office; b.
+Has a maximum height of 1.2m above ground level: and - b.
+Has a maximum total face area of 1m2 - Free Standing Sign is permitted where complying with the following Criteria: - Has a maximum height of 8m; - Has a maximum height of 8m; Has a maximum width of 6m per advertising face; Being a pole, pylon or billboard sign or v sign, has a minimum clearance above ground level of 2.4m where pedestrian access is to occur under C. - the Free Standing Sign;d.
+For billboard and v signs, avoids visual clutter by adhering to the following: - No more than 2 billboard or v signs are erected - per 100m of road frontage to the site; A separation of at least 60m from another billboard or v sign on the same road frontage or 200m if either sign has an electronic component; and Does not include bunting. - 10. - Sales Office Sign is permitted where complying with the following criteria - a.
+Is located on premises lawfully operating as a Sales Office; - b.
 Limited to 1 per road frontage; and c.
-Has a maximum face area of 5m2 A Third Park Sign is permitted to be erected on land owned or under the control of Mirvac, and intended t advertise the emerging community.
+Has a maximum face area of 5m2 - A Third Party Sign is permitted to be erected on 11 land owned or under the control of Mirvac, and intended to advertise the emerging community.